 3Here we are assuming that the function f(g, h) is passed to a synthesis algorithm in isolation from the rest of the circuit.
-If the interpolant was not considered in isolation from the rest of the circuit, then the traditional synthesis algorithms may take advantage of the don't care condition on f.
-The idea we are trying to present is that if g and h are many levels away from the primary inputs of the circuit, then local logic optimizations may not be able to detect this don't care condition
+If the interpolant is not considered in isolation, then traditional synthesis algorithms may take advantage of the don't care condition on f.
+The idea we are trying to present is that if g and h are many levels away from the primary inputs of the circuit, then local logic optimizations may not be able to detect this don't care condition.